topst-development/Documentation/TOPST-D3/Software/Sample_Application/Echo_Server.md

 ```

----

 The **bind()** function assigns an address to an unnamed socket.
 Sockets created with **socket()** function are initially unnamed; they are identified only by their address family.

 **Parameters**

-n  **socket**: Specifies the file descriptor of the socket to be bound.
+-  **socket**: Specifies the file descriptor of the socket to be bound.

-n  **address**: Points to a **sockaddr** structure that contains the address to be bound to the socket.
+-  **address**: Points to a **sockaddr** structure that contains the address to be bound to the socket.
 The length and format of the address depend on the address family of the socket.

-n  **address_len**: Specifies the length of the **sockaddr** structure that is pointed to by the address argument.
+-  **address_len**: Specifies the length of the **sockaddr** structure that is pointed to by the address argument.

 **Return Value**

 Upon successful completion, **bind()** returns 0.
 Otherwise, -1 is returned and **errno** is set to indicate the error.

----

 ```c
 #include <sys/socket.h>